Skip to Main Content

 Complete cart and bag rigs combining Sound Devices, Lectrosonics, and Wisycom for Mexican location work

+Here is what that looks like on the ground.
 On the ground, Sennheiser MKH 416 + Schoeps CMIT 5U + Sanken CS-3e boom mics on K-Tek poles with Cinela Pianissimo windshields complete the package.
 Plus Sennheiser MZA wired antenna distribution and Wisycom LFA antennas for venue-deep wireless coverage at CDMX centro histórico cathedrals or Yucatán Maya pyramid complexes.
-Veteran CDMX production sound mixers — many of whom apprenticed on Narcos: Mexico, Bardo, and Roma — bring the local Spanish on-set ease and IMSS-registered paperwork crews need.
+Veteran CDMX production sound mixers — many of whom apprenticed on Narcos: Mexico, Bardo, and Roma — bring the local Spanish on-set ease and IMSS-registered forms crews need.

 Here is the short of it.
 Climate and terrain reshape package setup across Mexico's filming zones.
-Tropical lowland productions in Yucatán, Chiapas, and Quintana Roo (Cancún CUN airport-served) face 70-95% RH that demands Pelican 1620 humidity-controlled cases for Lectrosonics R400a packs plus DPA 4060 protein-leather replacement stock; we pre-position dehumidifier silica packs and Rycote Cyclone treatments through Foto Servicio Cancún.
+Tropical lowland shoots in Yucatán, Chiapas, and Quintana Roo (Cancún CUN airport-served) face 70-95% RH that demands Pelican 1620 humidity-controlled cases for Lectrosonics R400a packs plus DPA 4060 protein-leather replacement stock.
+We pre-position dehumidifier silica packs and Rycote Cyclone treatments through Foto Servicio Cancún.
 CDMX altitude (2,240m) accelerates Anton Bauer Dionic XT 150 cycle wear, so cart-based mixers double-stock V-mount bricks and Hawk-Woods FlightLite chargers for multi-month runs.

-On the ground, Sonoran desert dawn shoots following the Sicario, Sicario 2, and Hell or High Water Chihuahua pattern need cold-tolerant gear ratings — Sound Devices recorders are rated to -10°C but Lectrosonics SR DUET sliders gain from chemical hand warmers in cart-front pouches.
-Cross-border productions from LA bring their own preferred Zaxcom Nova rigs through Tijuana-San Diego same-day delivery; we handle SAT/Aduanas ATA carnet paperwork plus IFT range coordination so US-allocated frequencies clear Mexican range before the first take.
+Here is how the picture comes together.
+On the ground, Sonoran desert dawn shoots following the Sicario, Sicario 2, and Hell or High Water Chihuahua pattern need cold-tolerant gear ratings.
+Sound Devices recorders are rated to -10°C but Lectrosonics SR DUET sliders gain from chemical hand warmers in cart-front pouches.
+Cross-border shoots from LA bring their own preferred Zaxcom Nova rigs through Tijuana-San Diego same-day delivery.
+We handle SAT/Aduanas ATA carnet forms plus IFT range planning so US-allocated frequencies clear Mexican range before the first take.

 FAQ